Crash course in using Instagram to promote your startup

 1. Stick to a theme

-In visual terms, this means taking a long hard look at the entirety of your feed, rather than focussing on it photo by photo.
-Ok, you might have a lovely picture of a puppy, but if it doesn’t have any relevance, and the colours in the photo are completely different to the rest in your feed then maybe put it aside.
+In visual terms, this means taking a long, hard look at the entirety of your feed rather than focusing on it photo by photo.
+Ok, you might have a lovely picture of a puppy, but if it doesn’t have any relevance, and the colour scheme is completely different to the rest in your feed, then maybe put it aside.
 Potential followers are going to be looking at your profile as a whole and choosing to follow based on the recurring subjects and themes that they perceive – expecting to see more of the same in the future.
 Consistency also makes your brand appear more polished and professional.

 2. Be selective about hashtags